revellved/HTB/StartingPoint/Tier0/Fawn/README.md

     <summary>
         <i>TASK 5: From your scans, what version is FTP running on the target?</i>
         <blockquote cite="HINT">
-            <i>HINT: To get the ftp version you shoud use nmap with the -sV switch, which allows us to find out the software versions: nmap -sV $HTB_MACHINE_IP_ADRESS</i>
+            <i>HINT: For get the ftp version using nmap with the -sV switch, which allows us to find out the software versions: nmap -sV $HTB_MACHINE_IP_ADRESS</i>
         </blockquote>
     </summary><br>
     <b>vsftpd 3.0.3</b>